Teen rebellion requires parental tenacity and persistence.

 Another fallacy is encouraging children to believe racial discrimination is the act of only evil people.
 That simply pushes the problem to the margins and excuses us from any personal responsibility.

 Still another problem is delaying the discussion.
-If your children’s source of race perception comes from historical presentations of slavery, black history month or Martin Luther King, it could appear racism is a past problem that’s been resolved.
+If your children’s source of race perception comes from historical presentations of slavery, black history month or Martin Luther King, it could appear racism is a past problem that’s over.

 All of this prevents us from reflecting on the unintentional ugliness that may reside in each of us.